Xtendify/Simple-Calendar/readme.txt

 * Fix: Replaced Moment with [Dayjs](https://day.js.org/), it helps with speed and addresses security issues with the Moment library.
 * Chore: Data type check for loading scripts and styles.
 * Chore: Upgraded NPM packages resolving security issues present with trim-newlines library.
+* Fix: Include unmodified assets in the build for a better debugging experience.

 = 3.1.38 =
 * Fix: Add PHP polyfill to fix "Call to undefined function str_contains()" error.